mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/connect-wallet.md

 1. Initialize a `WalletConnect` session using `WalletConnect.cs` script.
 	1. Attach `WalletConnectUnityMonoAdapter` script to a `GameObject` in your scene.
-	3. Call `WalletConnect.Connect()` from your starter script `Awake` or `Start` method to create and connect the session.
+	2. Call `WalletConnect.Connect()` from your starter script `Awake` or `Start` method to create and connect the session.
-	4. Wait until `WalletConnect` establishes a connection to the blockchain bridge.
+	3. Wait until `WalletConnect` establishes a connection to the blockchain bridge.
-	5. Wait until user approves a connection the the wallet on the wallet side.
+	4. Wait until the user approves the connection the wallet on the wallet side.
 2. Use the static method below to create a new MirageSDK instance.
 You can only create this instance once `WalletConnect.Status` value is changed to `WalletConnected`.
-This happens only after user approves the connection on her wallet side.
+This happens only after user approves the connection on their wallet side.
    ```
    MirageSDKFactory.GetMirageSDKInstance(string ProviderURL);
    ```